hashicorp/vault/website/source/api/secret/rabbitmq/index.html.md

 ## Configure Lease

 This endpoint configures the lease settings for generated credentials.
-This is endpoint requires sudo privileges.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |